 Enable Co-management for SCCM Clients

-To enable co-management for already SCCM Managed Devices with Intune, you must select the following option.
-To enable co-management for devices managed by SCCM and configured.
-Select either ALL or Pilot from the drop-down menu to manage all/pilot SCCM clients via Intune.
+You must select the following option to enable co-management for SCCM-managed devices with Intune: To enable co-management for devices managed by SCCM and configured, select ALL or Pilot from the drop-down menu to manage all/pilot SCCM clients via Intune.

 Enable Co-management for Intune Managed Devices

-To enable co-management for Intune-managed devices with SCCM, you need to create an application in Intune.
-This application will install the SCCM client onto Intune managed devices.
+You must create an Intune application to enable co-management for Intune-managed devices with SCCM.
+This application will install the SCCM client onto Intune-managed devices.

 The SCCM team provided a sample command line to install the SCCM client.
 Following is the sample command line provided in the wizard